Mr. Katiraie (BA. BS. MS. MBA) is the original inventor of all Back Up Sensors in cars, trucks and buses.

 Statue by Michelangelo Buonarotti — in Basilica San Pietro in Vincoli, Rome

-In a metaphorical sense, in the Christian tradition, “Moses” has been referred to as the leader who delivers the people from a terrible situation.
-Among the presidents known to have used the symbolism of Moses were Harry S. Truman, Jimmy Carter, Ronald Reagan, Bill Clinton, George W. Bush, and Barack Obama, who referred to his supporters as “the Moses generation.”
+In the Christian tradition, “Moses” is often metaphorically referred to as a leader who delivers people from dire circumstances.
+Several U.S. presidents have invoked the symbolism of Moses, including Harry S. Truman, Jimmy Carter, Ronald Reagan, Bill Clinton, George W. Bush, and Barack Obama, who called his supporters “the Moses generation.”

-He described him as “the supreme law-giver, who received from God that remarkable code upon which the religious, moral, and social life of the nation was so securely founded… [and] one of the greatest human beings with the most decisive leap forward ever discernable in the human story.”
-Churchill also noted the relevance of the story of Moses to modern Britain: “We may believe that they happened to a people not so very different from ourselves…”
+Winston Churchill, in his 1931 essay “Moses—the Leader of a People,” used the story of Moses to advocate for strong leadership in Britain, asserting that “human success depends on the favor of God.”
+He rejected the notion that Moses was merely a legendary figure, instead describing him as “the supreme law-giver, who received from God that remarkable code upon which the religious, moral, and social life of the nation was so securely founded… [and] one of the greatest human beings with the most decisive leap forward ever discernible in the human story.”
+Churchill emphasized the contemporary relevance of Moses, suggesting that “we may believe that they happened to a people not so very different from ourselves.”

 My Collection of 10 Commandments